MetOffice/lfric_apps/documentation/source/user_guide/checkpointing/lfric_atm_checkpoint.rst

 ``timestep_start`` in the ``time`` namelist.
 There must exist a checkpoint file named according to the ``checkpoint_stem_name``, with the correct timestep (which would be the ``timestep_start`` setting minus one) otherwise the run will fail.
+Typically, such a file will have been created by a preceding run.

 Some key ``lfric_atm`` configurations are regularly tested to check that a long single run produces exactly the same results as a short initial run plus a restarted run of the same total length.
-Maintaining such equivalence is considered to be important by scientist users.
+Maintaining such equivalence is important for many scientific requirements.

 As some configurations of ``lfric_atm`` do not run all the same science every timestep, runs that use checkpoint and restart may need to restart at a